v-fearam/msbuild-examples/rest-api-client-generation/README.md

   - On PetRestApiClient add the following nuget packages:
     - Newtonsoft.Json, it will be needed to compile the generated client
     - System.ComponentModel.Annotations, it will be needed to compile the generated client
-- Create a text file named petshop-openapi-spec.json (on root).
+- On PetRestApiClient, create a text file named petshop-openapi-spec.json (on root).
 We are going to add the OpenApi spec, please copy the content from [here](https://petstore.swagger.io/v2/swagger.json) inside the file.
 We like repetitive build and depending only from the input, consuming directly the api could transform a build which works today to a build which fails tomorrow from the same source.
 In this example, we are going to raise a build error if you choose a URL as OpenApi spec input.
 - :warning: A general rebuild won't work.
 You will see errors like 'unable to copy or delete RestApiClientGenerator.dll'.
-This is because we are trying to build the MBuild custom task on the same build process which use it.
+This is because we are trying to build the MBuild Custom Task on the same build process which use it.
 Select "PetReaderToolTaskConsoleApp" and rebuild only that project.
 The another solution is put the Custom Task in a complete independent Visual Studio Solutions as we did on [Custom task code generation](../custom-task-code-generation/) example.
 We are testing different flavors.
 - Define the Program.cs

 ```csharp